High-speed rail: Spain

+Sweden

+In Sweden many trains run at 200 km/h (125 mph).
+Train types which currently attain this speed include the X 2000 tilting trains for long distances, the Regina widebody trains, the X40 double-decker regional trains, the Arlanda Airport Express X3, the MTRX-trains and the Stadler KISS-inspired double-decker regional trains.
+Since both the X2 and X3 are allowed to run at 205 km/h (127 mph) in case of delay, they can technically be considered as high-speed trains.
+The X2 runs between many cities in Sweden including Stockholm, Gothenburg, and Malmö.
+The Arlanda Express trains connect Stockholm and Stockholm-Arlanda Airport.

+In December 2021, SJ announced that they are ordering twenty-five SJ 250 trainsets (based on the Zefiro Express platform) which would be capable of going 250 km/h (155 mph).
+They are expected to go into service in 2026, and will complement the X2000 service on the busiest lines (Stockholm—Gothenburg/Malmö) as well as cross-border traffic with Denmark and Norway.

 Switzerland

 High-speed north–south freight lines in Switzerland are under construction, avoiding slow mountainous truck traffic, and lowering labour costs.
 The new lines, in particular the Gotthard Base Tunnel, are built for 250 km/h.
 But the short high-speed parts and the mix with freight will lower the average speeds.
 The limited size of the country gives fairly short domestic travel times anyway.
 Switzerland is investing money in lines on French and German soil to enable better access to the high-speed rail networks of those countries from Switzerland.